alice838/IBM-Call-for-Code-Phyto/README.md

 The project currently does the following things.

-- Accepts the user's location using latitude and longitude
+- Accepts the user's input on temperature, total precipitation, and relative humidity.
-- Processes the user's location and recommends a suitable phytoremediation plant.
+- Processes the user's input and recommends a suitable phytoremediation plant.

 In the near future, we plan to refine data sources in order to build a functional app that uses real-time, real-live data.
 We also plan to complete the app design, ensuring that all features work seamlessly.
 Following this, the app will be launched in East Kalimantan.
 After customer feedback is received, the app will be improved to enable a wider selection of phytoremediation plants.
 The improved  version will then be launched other areas of Indonesia, followed by deployment in South East Asia.
 Concurrently, we plan to execute collaboration efforts with manufacturers, as well as mining and environmental organisations.
 The aim of these efforts is to establish partnerships which enable large-scale rehabilitation efforts.
 We aim to partner with manufacturers who are willing to purchase the harvest of phytoremediation crops from farmers, thus enhancing the commercial value of the solution.
 Partnerships with environmental and mining organisations seek to establish large-scale rehabilitation opportunities using our solution.
 This will mainly focus on the opportunity to rehabilitate abandoned mining sites which are currently non-arable.
 The team will then develop a technological solution which is tailored to these efforts, called Phyto Enhance.
 Our roadmap reflects our overarching goal of redesigning the future of land rehabilitation and empowering positive global change.